hogansung/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Data were collected from [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Variables
-- subjectId: first variable, 1 to 30 each representing a participant in the study
+- subjectId: first variable; value varies from 1 to 30, which means participant ID
-- activityLabel: last variable; value varies from 1 to 6, which corresponds to WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING, respectively.
+- activityLabel: last variable; value varies from 1 to 6, which corresponds to different activities
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z